- Best debit card for getting cash at foreign ATMs: Scotiabank

 - Avoid international transaction fees.
 Just about every Canadian debit card will require that you pay currency conversion fees every time you use your card overseas.
 Though, some cards will waive the international fee.

 - Safe way to spend your money with fraud protection.
-Debit cards give you a safe and secure way to access money when traveling overseas, given the multiple security layers that keep your information secure.
+Debit cards give you a safe and secure way to access money when travelling overseas, given the multiple security layers that keep your information secure.

 - No emergency cash.
 There’s no access to cash through a cash advance facility if you find yourself in trouble and in need of funds.
 We recommend having a credit card on hand for emergencies.